HCDigitalScholarship/onboarder/chapters/chapter11.md

 <exercise id="3" title="new feature">

 Blini uses a text editor called [ckeditor](https://ckeditor.com/).
 It gives us all of the formatting and word processing tools that we need.
 It formats the text in HTMl, so it's perfect for our purposes.
 However, in ckeditor5, there is no longer the option of editing the HTML directly in the editor.
-Mike has requested this functionality.
+Mike would like this functionality.

+We need:
 - the ability to load the raw HTML of a page
 - the ability to make edits to the page
 - save the edits back to the file

 </exercise>